The Fourth-Moment Theorem on Hilbert Spaces: Preliminaries

 \textit{Fréchet differentiability:} In the above framework, the usual notion of Fréchet differentiability corresponds to $H_0 = V$.
 In this case, we write $D^k_F f(x)$ instead of $D^k_{V} f(x)$ (for $k=1,2$) to denote the Fréchet derivative.

-\textit{Gross differentiability:} Let $(V,\HH,i)$ be an abstract Wiener Space (see Section 3.9 in \cite{Bogachev1998}), where $\HH$ is the Cameron Martin space, and let $\gamma$ be the induced, centered, and non-degenerate Gaussian measure on $V$.
+\textit{Gross differentiability:} Let $(i,\HH,V)$ be an abstract Wiener space (see Section 3.9 in \cite{Bogachev1998}), where $\HH$ is the Cameron Martin space, and let $\gamma$ be the associated centered, and nondegenerate Gaussian measure on $V$.
 Then, the Gross derivative corresponds to $H_0 = \HH$.
-Whenever the abstract Wiener space $(V,\HH,\gamma)$ is easily inferred from context, we write as expected $D_\HH f(x)$ to denote the Gross derivative.
+Whenever the abstract Wiener space $(i,\HH,V)$ is easily inferred from context, we write as expected $D_\HH f(x)$ to denote the Gross derivative.

-If, for $H_0 = \HH $ or $H_0 = \clh$, \( \nabla^2_{H_0} f(x) \) is a trace class operator in $\cll(H_0:H_0)$, we define the Laplacian and Gross Laplacian respectively by,
+If, for $H_0 = \HH $ or $H_0 = V = \clh$, \( \nabla^2_{H_0} f(x) \) is a trace class operator in $\cll(H_0:H_0)$, we define the Laplacian and Gross Laplacian respectively by,

 \textit{Relation Between Fréchet, Gross Differentiability:} If \( f \) is Fréchet differentiable at \( x \in V \), then it is automatically \( \HH \)-differentiable at \( x \), and the \( \HH \)-derivative is the restriction of the Fréchet derivative to \( \HH \), see Proposition 2.8 in \cite{BigFerForZan24}. \( \HH \)-differentiability does not imply Fréchet differentiability.
 Indeed, many functionals on Gaussian spaces are not Fréchet differentiable due to irregular behavior in directions orthogonal to \( \HH \), but they are \( \HH \)-differentiable, see Remark \ref{rmk:frechet-vs-gross-dif}\eqref{rmk:frechet-vs-gross-dif-item1} below.
-If $f$ is twice Fréchet differentiable, then $D_\HH f(x), x \in \clh,$ can be viewed as an element in $\clh^*$; see p.\ 1241 in \cite{shih2011stein}.
+If $f$ is twice Fréchet differentiable, then $D_\HH f(x), x \in \clh,$ can be viewed as an element in $\clh^*$ and $D_\HH f(x) = D_F f(x)$; see p.\ 1241 in \cite{shih2011stein}.
+Many useful relations are derived from first principles in the paper \cite{BigFerForZan24}, see, e.g., Theorem 2.21 therein.